Article Translations: (Spanish)

 Lice can be hard to get rid of.
 If you still have lice 2 weeks after you started treatment, let your doctor know.
 Your doctor may want to try a different medication or repeat treatment in case any nits were left behind and hatched after treatment.

 Lice are insects, so the treatments for lice are basically insecticides or pesticides.
 To avoid getting overexposed, you'll need to follow the directions carefully when it comes to how much to use and how often to use it.
-Medicated lice treatments usually kill the lice and nits, but it may take a few days for the itching to stop.
+Medicated lice treatments usually kill the lice, but it may take a few days for the itching to stop.

-If you choose to get rid of lice without using medicine, talk to your doctor to decide on the best way.
-You'll need to remove lice and nits carefully each week, for at least 3 weeks in a row.
+If you choose to get rid of lice without using medicine, you'll need to remove lice and nits carefully each week, for at least 3 weeks in a row.
 Watch for any live lice and take action if you see them.

 Scratching a lot can lead to a scalp infection.
 Call your doctor as soon as possible if: